tsathoqqua/limadocs/docs/source/Showcase.rst

 Developer information
 ---------------------

-This is an example of an NPC script.
-Further functionality to recover stuck NPCs will be included a bit later.
+This is an example of an NPC script, using the different options.

 .. code-block:: c